 • Toledo, OH - 29

-Home - The Village of Dundee and Dundee Township was home to at least 15 Heiden related families.
+The Village of Dundee and Dundee Township was home to at least 15 Heiden related families.
+This would include people like Veyirl Wittop (right), Heinrich Rambow and Ralph Raymond Roggerman.

-School - Dundee High School was established on the corner of Adams and Ypsilanti Streets in the early part of the 20th century.
-At that time, students went to small rural schools through the 8th grade.
-To go on to high school, they would have to be able to make their own way into town each day on their own.
+Dundee High School was established on the corner of Adams and Ypsilanti Streets in the early part of the 20th century.
+At that time, most students went to small rural schools through the 8th grade.
+To go on to high school, they would have to be able to make their own way into town each day.
 For instance when my mother, Mildred (Roggerman) Heiden graduated in 1931, there were only 28 students in her class and most of them lived in town.

 In the late 1940s, Dundee Community Schools, known as the Vikings, was established.
 This consolidated many one room schools throughout Dundee Township and much of Raisinville Township into one system.
 Students from rural areas were then bussed into town for the school day.
 Large numbers of children from the Heiden and other families got their education in Dundee.

-Shopping - Downtown Dundee was in the form of a triangle with small shops on each side.
-There were a couple of hardware stores, clothing stores, Weher's meat market, Kroger store, bank, Stuwe's Pharmacy, Coffee Cup restaurant and several of what we used to call "Beer Gardens".
+Downtown Dundee had many small shops including a couple of hardware stores, clothing stores, Weyher's meat market, Kroger store, bank, Stuwe's Pharmacy, Coffee Cup restaurant and several of what we used to call "Beer Gardens".
 The Dairy Bar, Tastee Freeze and Mitchell's were favorite spots for ice cream and snacks.
 In the early 1950s, there was a Detroit Edison store where you could take your worn out light bulbs and trade them in for free new ones.
 It was located next to the candy store run by an old couple named Moore.
 The post office was a few doors down the street.